Leni Riefenstahl: Propaganda films

 From the Goebbels Diaries, researchers learned that Riefenstahl had been friendly with Joseph Goebbels and his wife Magda, attending the opera with them and going to his parties.
 Riefenstahl maintained that Goebbels was upset when she rejected his advances and was jealous of her influence on Hitler, seeing her as an internal threat.
 She therefore insisted his diary entries could not be trusted.
-By later accounts, Goebbels thought highly of Riefenstahl's filmmaking but was angered with what he saw as her overspending on the Nazi-provided filmmaking budgets.
+By later accounts, Goebbels thought highly of Riefenstahl's filmmaking but was angered with what he saw as her overspending of Nazi-provided filmmaking budgets.

 Iconography

 In Triumph of the Will, Tom Saunders argues that Hitler serves as the object of the camera's gaze.
-Saunders writes, "Without denying that "rampant masculinity" (the "sexiness" of Hitler and the SS) serves as the object of the gaze, I would suggest that desire is also directed toward the feminine.
+Saunders writes, "Without denying that 'rampant masculinity' (the 'sexiness' of Hitler and the SS) serves as the object of the gaze, I would suggest that desire is also directed toward the feminine.
 This occurs not in the familiar sequences of adoring women greeting Hitler's arrival and cavalcade through Nuremberg.
 In these Hitler clearly remains the focus of attraction, as more generally in the visual treatment of his mass following.
 Rather, it is encoded in representation of flags and banners, which were shot in such a way as to make them visually desirable as well as potent political symbols".
 The flag serves as a symbol of masculinity, equated with national pride and dominance, that supposedly channels men's sexual and masculine energy.
 Riefenstahl's cinematic framing of the flags encapsulated its iconography.
 Saunders continues, "The effect is a significant double transformation: the images mechanize human beings and breathe life into flags.
 Even when the carriers are not mostly submerged under the sea of colored cloth, and when facial features are visible in profile, they attain neither character nor distinctiveness.
 The men remain ants in a vast enterprise.
 By contrast and paradoxically, the flags, whether a few or hundreds peopling the frame, assume distinct identities".